nverma1/merging-ffs-compression/README.md

 # Merging Feed-Forward Sublayers for Compressed Transformers

 This repository contains the code for the paper "Merging Feed-Forward Sublayers for Compressed Transformers".
-We are actively in the process of updating this repository.

 ![summary figure](overview.png)